Building Naive Bayes Classifier from Scratch to Perform Sentiment Analysis

 A. In sentiment analysis, Naive Bayes is utilized to classify text sentiment.
 The approach assumes features (words) are independent given the sentiment.
 It calculates the probability of a text belonging to each sentiment class based on word frequencies.
 Then, it assigns the class with the highest probability.
 Despite its simplicity, Naive Bayes often performs well in sentiment analysis by quickly capturing word patterns associated with different sentiments.

 Q2.
-What algorithm can be used for sentiment analysis?
+Which algorithm is used for sentiment analysis?

 Frequently Asked Questions